-How is the Mirena IUS inserted?
+How is the Hormonal IUS inserted?

-The Mirena IUS can either be placed in the outpatient clinic or, alternatively, it can be inserted at the time of a hysteroscopy and D&C. The device is passed through the cervix into the womb.
-The best time to have a Mirena IUS is either during or at the end of a period when it can be certain you are not pregnant.
+The Hormonal IUS can either be placed in the outpatient clinic or, alternatively, it can be inserted at the time of a hysteroscopy and D&C. The device is passed through the cervix into the womb.
+The best time to have a Hormonal IUS is either during or at the end of a period when it can be certain you are not pregnant.
 It is also easier to insert as the cervix is slightly more dilated.

 How effective is it for treating heavy periods?

-The Mirena IUS is very effective for most patients with about 70-80% of women finding that it has helped their heavy periods.
+The Hormonal IUS is very effective for most patients with about 70-80% of women finding that it has helped their heavy periods.
 After approximately three months use, the average blood loss is 85% less and around one third of ladies will stop having periods altogether.
-This is not a problem because the lining hasn't thickened up during the month and there is nothing to come away.
+This is not a problem because the lining hasn’t thickened up during the month and there is nothing to come away.